semasuka/blog/_posts/2019-07-21-numpy-crash-course.md

 #### Linspace

 There is this useful method called linspace.
-Linspace is very similar to arrange in the sense that they both have a start and a stop number, the only difference is that linspace's thrid parameter corresponds to the number of elements evenly spaced in the array.
+Linspace is very similar to arrange in the sense that they both have a start and a stop number, the only difference is that linspace's thrid argument corresponds to the number of elements evenly spaced in the array.

 ```python